premdav/premdav/README.md

 ![forthebadge](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)

 ## About Me
-I am a full time software engineer currently building web and mobile apps and leading a team of 6 at Valcom, Inc. I am currently working heavily in React, React Native, and Node, and I starting also to use Python regularly.
-When I am not working, I am most likely spending my time exploring new places, hanging out with family, or working on building out a couple of personal projects.
+I am a full time software engineer currently building web and mobile apps and leading a team of 7 at Valcom, Inc. I work heavily in React, React Native, and Node.
+When I am not working, I enjoy spending my time exploring new cities, hanging out with family, or building out a couple of personal projects.

 Currently working on building out [The Abide Project](https://abideproject.com), a Bible reading tracker with a goal of getting more people engaged with the word of God.
 Once the web application is completed, I am planning to start developing the mobile app with React Native.